wkumari/draft-vandergaast-edns-client-subnet/README.md

    The specific logic that an Authoritative Nameserver uses to choose a tailored response is not in the scope of this document.
-Implementers are encouraged, however, to consider carefully their selection of SCOPE PREFIX-LENGTH for the response in the event that the best tailored response cannot be determined, and what the implications would be over the life of the TTL.

-   Authoritative Nameservers might have situations where one Tailored Response is appropriate for a relatively broad address range, such as
+Implementers